user-of-github/BSUIR_Labs_Software-design/LR1/Converter/Readme.md

 ## To locally run:
 (You need to have installed: NodeJS, NPM, Android SDK and Expo Go)
-(And also USB DEBUG MODE turned on in settings of your mobile phone) `yarn`
+(And also USB DEBUG MODE turned on in settings of your mobile phone)
+`yarn`
 `yarn expo start --tunnel`

+## To build:
+`eas build --platform android`

 &nbsp;
 ###### Copyright © 2022, September